But first, what is BMI?

 Aren't there more accurate ways to assess body fat?

-The answer to this question depends on your health and fitness needs.
+The answer to this question: it depends on your health and fitness needs.

 It matters far less if you're an out-of-shape middle-aged office worker (who's just curious), than an avid physique contestant (who wants to go places).